uvarc/rc-learning/content/courses/fortran_introduction/formatted_io.md

 ---
-title: "Formatted IO"
+title: "Formatted Input/Output"
 toc: true
 type: book
-weight: 51
+weight: 52

 menu:
     fortran_introduction:
         parent: Input/Output
-        weight: 51
+        weight: 52
 ---

-List-direction IO is convenient.
-The compiler handles the spacing and other aspects of the appearance of the output.
+List-directed IO is convenient.
 But that frequently results in sprawling output that is difficult to read.
 Formatted output is frequently required for legibility.

 Formatted output in Fortran is similar to other languages (the general layout descends from Fortran, the oldest higher-level programming language).